symptl/flight-delay-prediction-big-data/README.md

 These features consistently ranked as the top predictors across all model types.
 The intuition: delays propagate through an aircraft's daily schedule, and tight turnarounds amplify risk.

 > **Note:** `Previous_Flight_Delay_Features.html` is exported from Databricks with cell outputs preserved.
 Large notebooks with visualizations can only be exported as HTML, conversion to .ipynb was avoided to retain execution results.
+It will usually require download and viewing in a personal browser.

 ---